21Pills/Windows-Password-Bypass/README.md

 9. Reboot into Windows normally

+⚠️ BitLocker Note
-You may run into a roadblock with the Bitlocker portion, In my case i was able to find s the bit locker key throiugh navigating the clients Microsoft Account.
-Other times when you done have access to the users account you can try looking through other drives, Windows has the option to leave you key in a folder that isnt your C: Drive.
+You may run into a roadblock with the BitLocker portion.
+In my case, I was able to retrieve the BitLocker recovery key by navigating to the client's Microsoft account at account.microsoft.com/devices/recoverykey.
+If you don't have access to the user's Microsoft account, try checking other drives connected to the device.
+Windows gives you the option to save your BitLocker recovery key to a folder outside of the C: drive, so it may be stored on a secondary or external drive.

 ## ⚠️ Disclaimer
 This is for **educational purposes only**.
 Only use this on systems you own